kunjhirapra/ReactCourse/README.md

-# This is not my Cource material it is provided By jonas schmedthmann i am just using public repo because i am not allowed to add a collaborator (in this case my Office account).
+# This is not my Cource material.

+## it is provided By jonas schmedthmann i am just using public repo because i am not allowed to add a collaborator (in this case my Office account).
 Hence the public Repo

 ## Course Material and FAQ for the Ultimate React Course